20 Sustainable Ideas For An Eco-Friendly Wedding

 But the truth is, while no wedding can be completely sustainable, by making a few changes here and there it is possible to plan a day that will be better for the planet.
 And it’s easier than you might think.
 From finding a greener wedding venue to a more responsible gift registry, here are 20 sustainable ideas for an eco-friendly wedding …

 First up, when it comes to planning an eco-friendly wedding you need to think about the location.
-Without a doubt, the biggest carbon footprint of any wedding is from the travel, so if you can find a venue close to home – that can hold both the ceremony and reception to avoid extra travel – that’s a great start.
+Without a doubt, the biggest carbon footprint of any wedding is from travel, so if you can find a venue close to home – that can hold both the ceremony and reception to avoid extra travel – that’s a great start.

 Another way to be eco-friendly, is to opt for permanent infrastructure, as opposed to a marquee or tipi, as transporting and erecting constructions likes these are not kind to the environment.
 But choose carefully.
 Different venues have different policies when it comes to recycling, using biodegradable materials and energy efficiency so just make a list of what matters most to you and ask about these when you visit.

 Not sure where to start?
 Nancarrow Farm in Cornwall describes itself as creating a sustainable future and The Rosendale Public House & Gardens serves a sustainable menu.
 Search through our picks of the finest eco-friendly wedding venues in the country here.